FrankPortman/bayesAB/README.md

 A/B tests - namely in interpretability.
 Instead of p-values you get direct probabilities on whether A is better than B (and by how much).
 Instead of point estimates your posterior distributions are parametrized random variables which can be summarized any number of ways.

-Bayesian tests are also immune to 'peeking' and are thus valid whenever a test is stopped.
+While Bayesian AB tests are still not immune to peeking in the broadest sense, you can use the 'Posterior Expected Loss' provided in the package to draw conclusions at any point with respect to your threshold for error.

 The general bayesAB workflow is as follows: